patelshiv613/ReadRater/README.md

-# ReadRater# ReadRater - PDF Readability Analyzer
+# ReadRater- PDF Readability Analyzer

 ReadRater is a web application that analyzes the readability and writing quality of PDF documents.
 It provides detailed feedback on sentence structure, passive voice usage, filler words, and overall readability scores.